 Here are some pics with the Laser LEDs.

 For LEDs, they are very bright and have a deep dark green color, but they are not really capable of lighting up your whole case like cold cathodes, they are better used to light up small specific parts of your case or mods.
 If you would like to light up your whole case then you'll need to buy some more Laser LEDs, three or four will mostly be enough I think.

 Now we're going to compare our green Laser LED kit with a green Cold Cathode :

 Cold Cathode vs Laser LED

 Laser LEDs, they are bright and capable of highlighting a specific part of your case or mods.
-But in terms of brightness they are just no match for Cold Cathodes.
-So my advice : if you're planning to light up your whole case don't buy Laser LEDs but buy a Cold Cathode.
-Only when you prefer a deeper and darker color then you could chose for the LEDs, or when you want to light up some corners where the light of a Cold Cathode doesn't reach.
+But in terms of brightness, they are just no match for Cold Cathodes.
+So my advice: if you're planning to light up your whole case don't buy Laser LEDs but buy a Cold Cathode.
+Only when you prefer a deeper and darker color than you could choose for the LEDs, or when you want to light up some corners where the light of a Cold Cathode doesn't reach.